ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 The embedded address and port correction operation requires access to the L7 payload which could be protected by encryption.

-While TLS 1.3 will not prevent the middlebox from performing this function, once a the proxy function is established, the middlebox is not able to remove itself from the packet path for the particular session.
+While TLS 1.3 will not prevent the middlebox from performing this function, once a proxy function is established, the middlebox is not able to remove itself from the packet path for the particular session.

 ## Use Case I3 - Compliance {#InboundCompliance}